-Slip and fall accidents could lead to long term or even permanent injuries.
+Slip and fall accidents could lead to long-term or even permanent injuries.
 These injuries are often responsible for broken bones, neck injuries, or even paralysis in some cases.
+If you were injured in a serious accident, a dedicated personal injury attorney could help you make a recovery.
+Let a Charlottesville slip and fall attorney at The Warren Firm help you today.

 In the vast majority of slip and fall personal injury claims, the responsible parties all share one thing in common: not properly maintaining their property and keeping them free of hazards.